ybkamaleri/norgeo/README.md

 To create the table from the available `csv` files, we have to decide a reference column other than geo code such as `names`.
 Therefore this function should be used with caution.
-The output can be save as `xlsx` or `csv`.
+The output can be saved as `xlsx` or `csv`.

 ``` r